WLHS-Programming1-2023/Projects/ListFun/README.md

 ## Overview

 Write a program (named list_fun) that gets 10 integers from the user, stores them in an array, and then prints out:
-* the entire array
+* the entire list
-* the lowest value in the array
+* the lowest value in the list
-* the highest value in the array
+* the highest value in the list
-* the number of odd numbers in the array
+* the number of odd numbers in the list
-* the sum of all the values in the array.
+* the sum of all the values in the list.
-* all the values that appear in the array more than once
+* all the values that appear in the list more than once

 ## Details
 You must write/use the following functions (you’ll need to determine the parameter(s) and return for each):
-* get_data() - fills in given array with data entered by the user
+* get_data() - fills in a list with data entered by the user
-* print_data() - prints given array values to the screen (space delimited)
+* print_data() - prints given list values to the screen (space delimited)
-* lowest_value() - returns the lowest value in the given array
+* lowest_value() - returns the lowest value in the given list
-* highestValue() - returns the highest value in the given array
+* highestValue() - returns the highest value in the given list
-* countOdds() - returns the number of odd numbers in the given array
+* countOdds() - returns the number of odd numbers in the given list
-* sum() - returns the sum of all the values in the given array
+* sum() - returns the sum of all the values in the given list
-* getDuplicateValues() - returns a list of all the values that appear multiple times in the input array
+* getDuplicateValues() - returns a list of all the values that appear multiple times in the input list

 Notes: Output to the screen should only be done in main() and printData() (and the prompt in getData).